MichaelGaidas/Unity_8BitComputerSimulator/README.md

 Also, I suggest hovering over the components to see what is what and to get familiar with the scene.

 ## References
 Ben Eater is awesome.
 If you have any questions or confusions I strongly suggest watching his series on building an 8-bit computer.
-This is how I was able to implement the computer in Unity.
+This is how I was able to implement the computer in Unity along with previous experience from school.

 Link: https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU